top of page

 Margin is what turns values into action.
 Without it, every additional commitment—youth programs, access initiatives, stewardship efforts—becomes another strain on already thin capacity.

 In many mission-driven conversations, government funding and leadership are treated as the primary engine for change.
 While public investment can play an important role, history shows it is not a reliable foundation for long-term, durable impact.
+Government priorities shift, budgets tighten, leadership turns over, and programs expand and contract with election cycles.
+Well-intentioned initiatives often disappear just as communities begin to depend on them.

 In contrast, in the United States especially, economically healthy individuals and businesses have consistently been the most reliable drivers of sustained social progress.
 They: